 Step 3: Ask each student to get a colored pen ready to mark with.
 Red and green are good.
 You may wish to have a set of special ‘marking pens’ somewhere in class that the kids can use whenever they mark each others’ work.

-Step 4: Print the official mark scheme and give a copy to each student.
+Step 4: Have the official mark scheme ready and give a copy to each student.
 This has the advantage of providing a permanent copy for each student to keep, and allows you time to help students as they mark.
-Projecting the answers onto a screen can also work, but you may find that students cannot see and that you may have to scroll through at a pace that’s not suitable for every student.
+Projecting the answers onto a screen can also work, but you may find that students cannot see the answers clearly and that you may have to scroll through at a pace that’s not suitable for every student.
 Printing a copy, or sharing it on the schools VLE so that students can access it via a tablet or laptop, is best.

 Step 5: Make it very clear that students should tick the answer if it’s correct, and make full corrections if it is wrong.
-The mere act of writing out the model answer onto the work being marked will reinforce the concepts into the subconscious mind of the student.
+The mere act of writing out the model answer onto the work being marked will reinforce the concepts into the subconscious minds of the students.

 Step 6: Let the students give the work back.
 Collect it in at the end of the lesson so that you can glance through and check that everyone has peer-assessed properly.
 If anyone hasn’t, then make them do it again.

-You have to be quite organised with this method (e.g. making sure you print the mark schemes on time).
-However, this will save you loads of time and will definitely help the kids to learn properly.
+You have to be quite organised with this method (e.g. making sure you print or upload the mark schemes on time).
+However, this will save you loads of time in the long-run and will definitely help the kids to learn properly.